linkedin/venice/docs/user_guide/ttl.md

    records in it.

 ## [Experimental] Repush with TTL
-Similarly to empty push, the repush with TTL can also be configured and scheduled periodically to achieve the TTL behavior.
+Similarly to empty push, the repush with TTL can also be configured and scheduled periodically to enforce TTL.
 The major differences between this and empty push are original data source and how real-time buffer is replayed.

 |                 | Data origin            | Real-time buffer replay                                               |